mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### New Features

 * We added the option to watch and unwatch an app.
-You can find this option on the [General Settings](/developerportal/collaborate/general-settings/) page for an app as well as when you click the ellipsis (**...**) in an app tile on the [My Apps](/developerportal/#my-apps) page.
+You can find this option on the [General Settings](/developerportal/collaborate/general-settings/) page for an app as well as when you click **More Options** ({{% icon name="three-dots-menu-horizontal" %}}) in an app tile on the [My Apps](/developerportal/#my-apps) page.
 Watching an app means that you will receive feedback notifications for this app, while unwatching an app turns off the notifications.

 #### Fixes